ModDota/moddota.github.io/_articles/abilities/datadriven/point-channeling-aoe-ability-example.md

 ---

-If you find a way to improve this method or have any questions, leave them here.
+If you find a way to improve this method or have any questions, feel free to contribute to this article.